ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 Use the credentials of the system user account from the previous step.

+**Note:**
-**Note:** An admin user cannot be used in place of a system level user.
+* An admin user cannot be used in place of a system level user.
+* When using the commands below, be sure to replace the generic text (indicated in &lt;CAPS&gt;) with your specific user and server information.

 cURL command: